Branched Multi-Task Networks: Deciding What Layers To Share: Experiments

-The effect of the employed task grouping technique can be seen from comparing the performance of our models against the corresponding FA models, generated by~\citep{lu2017fully}.
+The effect of the employed task grouping technique can be seen from comparing the performance of our models against the corresponding FAFS models, generated by~\cite{lu2017fully}.
 The latter are consistently outperformed by our models.
 Compared to the results on Cityscapes (Fig.~\ref{fig: cityscapes}), we find that the multi-task performance is much more susceptible to the employed task groupings, possibly due to negative transfer.
-Furthermore, we observe that cross-stitch networks and NDDR-CNNS can not handle the larger, more diverse task dictionary: the performance decreases when using these models, while the number of parameters increases.
+Furthermore, we observe that none of the soft parmeter sharing models can handle the larger, more diverse task dictionary: the performance decreases when using these models, while the number of parameters increases.
 This is in contrast to our branched multi-task networks, which seem to handle the diverse set of tasks rather positively.
-As opposed to~\citep{zamir2018taskonomy}, but in accordance with~\citep{maninis2019attentive}, we show that it is possible to solve many heterogeneous tasks simultaneously when the negative transfer is limited, by separating dissimilar tasks from each other in our case.
+As opposed to~\cite{zamir2018taskonomy}, but in accordance with~\cite{maninis2019attentive}, we show that it is possible to solve many heterogeneous tasks simultaneously when the negative transfer is limited, by separating dissimilar tasks from each other in our case.
 In fact, our approach is the first to show such consistent performance across different multi-tasking scenarios and datasets.
 Existing approaches seem to be tailored for particular cases, e.g. few/correlated tasks, synthetic-like data, binary classification only tasks, etc., whereas we show stable performance across the board of different experimental setups.